Farama-Foundation/PettingZoo/docs/api.md

 env = prospector_v0.raw_env(<environment parameters>)
 ```

+## Parallel Actions

+In addition to the main API, we have a secondary API to support simultaneous actions and observations.
+This API is designed to be similar to [RLLib's MultiAgent environment](https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical), except we also allow for different observation and action spaces between the agent.

+`agents`, `num_agents`, `observation_spaces`, and `action_spaces` attributes are available and are as described above in the main API description.

+`step(actions)`: receives a dictionary of actions keyed by the agent name.
+Returns observations dictionary, reward dictionary, done dictionary, info dictionary, where each dictionary is keyed by the agent.
+Note that agents which have already been terminated previously will not have an entry in these dictionaries.

+`reset()`: resets the environment, returns a dictionary of observations (keyed by the agent name)

 ## SuperSuit

 [SuperSuit](https://github.com/PettingZoo-Team/SuperSuit) contains nice wrappers to do common preprocessing actions, like frame stacking or changing RGB observations to greyscale.
 It also supports Gym environments, in addition to PettingZoo.